-Question 16: Is the spread-based methodology feasible for assigning securitization positions to specific risk-weighting factors?
+Question nn: Is the spread-based methodology feasible for assigning securitization positions to specific risk-weighting factors?
 What are the particular types of securitization positions for which it is more or less feasible, and why?

-Question 17: Would this alternative be more or less effective as a methodology for assigning specific risk-weighting factors for securitization positions than the proposed methodology using the SSFA?
-What difficulties or challenges would a bank have in assigning specific and the level of collateralization which would be a proxy for the unfunded spread.
+Question nn: Would this alternative be more or less effective as a methodology for assigning specific risk-weighting factors for securitization positions than the proposed methodology using the SSFA?
+What difficulties or challenges would a bank have in assigning specific risk-weighting factors for securitization positions under this approach?